 A. Applicants with spontaneous pneumothorax should be assessed as unfit.
-A fit assessment may be considered if respiratory evaluation is satisfactory six weeks following full recovery from a single spontaneous vi.
-Thoracic surgery vii.
-Sleep apnea syndrome
+A fit assessment may be considered if respiratory evaluation is satisfactory six weeks following full recovery from a single spontaneous pneumothorax or following recovery from surgical intervention in the case of treatment for a recurrent pneumothorax.

-- pneumothorax or following recovery from surgical intervention in the case of treatment for a recurrent pneumothorax. - B. A fit assessment following full recovery from a traumatic pneumothorax as a result of an accident or injury may be acceptable once full absorption of the pneumothorax is demonstrated.
+B. A fit assessment following full recovery from a traumatic pneumothorax as a result of an accident or injury may be acceptable once full absorption of the pneumothorax is demonstrated.